gitlabhq/gitlabhq/doc/user/project/pages/getting_started_part_three.md

 From that page, you can view, add, and remove them.

 Note that [DNS propagation may take some time (up to 24h)](http://www.inmotionhosting.com/support/domain-names/dns-nameserver-changes/domain-names-dns-changes), although it's usually a matter of minutes to complete.
-Until it does, visits to your domain address will respond with a 404.
+Until it does, visit attempts to your domain will respond with a 404.

-Read through the [general documentation on GitLab Pages](introduction.md#add-a-custom-domain-to-your-pages-website) to learn more.
+Read through the [general documentation on GitLab Pages](introduction.md#add-a-custom-domain-to-your-pages-website) to learn more about adding custom domains to GitLab Pages sites.

 #### TL;DR